tracykteal/lightning-talks/how-to-record.md

 We're going to talk about recording without editing.
 If you do want to record and edit, that's fine!
 We're just not going to go into that level of detail here.

 We're recommending recording with your standard videoconferencing software, likely Zoom.
 You can share your screen and do your presentation, and also record yourself, so you're all set up in one go!
+Keynote also has an easy-to-record functionality built in, so if you're using Keynote for slides, or would like to, that a [good recording option](https://support.apple.com/lt-lt/guide/keynote/tan81813d552/mac).

 Recording tips:
 * Look at the camera when you're recording.
 Get the camera eye level if you can.